- American democracy is broken.

 Answer me this — if you can’t trust the word of a Supreme Court Justice, who can you trust?
 It’s a question many in the nation are asking themselves in the wake of the Supreme Court’s overturning Roe v Wade by its decision in Dobbs v.
 Jackson Women’s Health.

-Roe is 50-year-old case that made abortion a constitutionally protected right of women.
+Roe is a 50-year-old case that made abortion a constitutionally protected right of women.
 The US Supreme Court’s (SCOTUS) decision means it’s now up to the states to write the rules.
 According to PEW Research, 26 states are certain or likely to ban abortion based on the Dobbs decision.

 Before his confirmation, Justice Kavanaugh told Republican and Democratic senators that Roe is considered settled as a precedent of the Supreme Court, entitled [to] the respect under principles of stare decisis (Emphasis added) — which is Latin for to stand by things (previously) decided.
 Justice Gorsuch gave similar assurances to Senators Collins (R-ME) and Manchin (D-WV).